Lead Abatement Work vs. Work That Disturbs Lead Paint

 - A town has a local ordinance with abatement requirements.

-If abatement is not required, work on lead-based paint must to follow the EPA’s Lead Renovation, Repair and Painting (RRP) rules.
+If abatement is not required, work on lead-based paint must follow the EPA’s Lead Renovation, Repair and Painting (RRP) rules.
 Click here for RRP information.

 In order to do lead abatement work in Connecticut a license is required.
 There are two licenses available: